 Conclusion: Cloud computing reduces carbon footprint

 Producing net-zero emissions is the newest green goal for countries and businesses alike.
-With cloud computing, a company can reduce its carbon footprint through all the methods listed above.
+A company can reduce its carbon footprint through all the methods listed above with cloud computing.

 Specifically, cloud computing centers use less energy, and most of them run on renewable energy.
 Moving to the cloud helps you cut down the use of materials and even greenhouse gas emissions from commuting employees.